Breviari d'Amor

 Spain – Between the late 14th century and the early 15th century

-Amorous adventures, fables, and lyrical poems: an unusual work that addresses both profane love and spiritual love for God
+Amorous adventures, enlightening fables and lyrical poems: the unusual work of the mysterious author Juan Ruiz de Cisneros on both the profane and spiritual love of God

 Experience More